dobtco/formbuilder/README.md

 Formbuilder is a graphical interface for letting users build their own webforms.
 Think Wufoo or Google Forms, but a lightweight component that can be integrated into your application.

 *As of right now, Formbuilder only handles the client-side logic of creating a form.
 It will output a structured JSON representation of your form, but saving the form, rendering it on the server, and storing users' responses is all up to you.
-I'm planning on releasing a Rails gem to handle this logic, but ETA on that is pretty up in the air.
+I'm planning on releasing a Rails gem to handle this logic, but the ETA on that is pretty up in the air.
 If you'd like to help, feel free to reach out.*

 ## Demo
 [Click here](#) to see Formbuilder in action.